 If you would like to object to any processing of your personal data D&D you can contact us outlining what processing of information you would like to object to.

-To update your preferences, ask us to remove your information from our mailing lists please contact our DPO Officer either by phone on 020 7272 0986-option 3, by email at firstname.lastname@example.org or by post: The DPO, Davies & Davies Estate Agents, 85 Stroud green Road, Finsbury Park, London, N4 3EG
+To update your preferences, ask us to remove your information from our mailing lists please contact our DPO Officer either by phone on 020 7272 0986-option 3, by email at firstname.lastname@example.org or by post: The Directors, Davies & Davies Estate Agents, 85 Stroud green Road, Finsbury Park, London, N4 3EG

 Where you object to us processing your personal data based on our legitimate interests, we will cease the processing immediately, unless it can be demonstrated that our legitimate grounds for such processing override the data subject’s interests, rights, and freedoms, or that the processing is necessary for the conduct of legal claims.